About MMM

 Screenshot of Issue 1 (resized) - Share on OviBegan in October 2004 as a PDF-based magazine to pastors, MMM has expanded to become a web blog which utilizes associate writers, technology reviews, devotionals, and editorials to create the unique content which assists individuals, organizations, and movements to better understand the implications of faith and mobile technologies.

 Today, MMM serves to send and receive information around the use and discussion of the implications of mobile technology within faith-based communities.
 This is done in one respect by the magazine and its collection of mobile applications and resources.
 In addition, MMM shares knowledge, resources, and understanding through the use of workshops, training sessions, and speaking engagements.
+To see a listing of slides, videos, and notes from those presentations, read our Issues and Presentations.
+To inquire about speaking and consulting engagements, use this form.

 Who is MMM

 Mobile Ministry Magazine (MMM) was founded by Antoine RJ Wright and he continues as the primary voice behind MMM and its vision/practice.
-He is currently the only member of MMM whom this effort is his primary means of income.

 Other members of the MMM team include Lance Wehrung, Brad Rhodes, LaRosa Johnson, Melissa Cronin, and Brett Quam.
 These persons contribute administrative support (CMS, podcast production, etc.), written articles and prayer to this effort.